 2. What is a factoring minimum?
 Why do some companies ask for it?

-A “factoring minimum” is a commitment from your company where it agrees to finance a minimum gross invoice volume.
+A “factoring minimum” is a commitment from your company to finance a minimum gross invoice volume.
 For example, your company could agree to factor a minimum of $50,000 or $100,000 in invoices every month.
 Minimums can also be set quarterly.

 Using minimums is similar to getting a volume discount when buying goods from a supplier.
 The factoring company gives you a lower rate in exchange for a steady volume of invoices.
 These savings drop straight to your bottom line.